mttwchtr/Backend-Development-Notes/README.md

 **nextTick()**
 >  which defers the execution of a function until the next pass of the event loop.
 Its functioning is very simple; it takes a callback as an argument and pushes it to the top of the event queue, in front of any pending I/O event, and returns immediately.
 The callback will then be invoked as soon as the event loop runs again. - s1

+> Calling setTimeout(() => {}, 0) will execute the function at the end of next tick, much later than when using nextTick() which prioritizes the call and executes it just before the beginning of the next tick.
+Use nextTick() when you want to make sure that in the next event loop iteration that code is already executed. - https://nodejs.dev/learn/understanding-process-nexttick

 > We guarantee that a callback is invoked asynchronously by deferring its execution using process.nextTick(). - s1
 ``` javascript